watts-dev/watts/.github/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation (if applicable)
 - [ ] I have added tests that prove my fix is effective or that my feature works (if applicable)
 - [ ] I have updated the CHANGELOG.md file (if applicable)
+- [ ] I have successfully run examples that may be affected by my changes